wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-advanced-configuration-methods/includes/6-use-windows-powershell.md

  -  Set.
 Establishes or modifies data.
  -  New.
 Creates a new object.

 Each cmdlet has options called parameters.
 Some parameters are required and some are optional.
 The parameters vary for each cmdlet.
-The following example shows how to start the Application Identity service by using the �Name parameter:
+The following example shows how to start the Application Identity service by using the - Name parameter:

 ```
-Start-Service �Name �Application Identity�
+Start-Service -Name "Application Identity"

 ```